onLeserKey/inchcalculator/README.md

 The calculator will now appear on your home screen like an app.

 API Copyright www.inchcalculator.com

-Credi for regex expression - https://regexlib.com/REDetails.aspx?regexp_id=2127
+Credit for regex expression to https://regexlib.com/REDetails.aspx?regexp_id=2127